epiphany-platform/central-build-system/technical/doc/README.md

 # How to create Central Build System (CBS)

-CBS is created with terraform.
+CBS is created with terraform on MS Azure cloud.
 All needed sources except secrets and [some specific variable values](#Terraform-vars) can be found inside this repo.
 It is designed to be able to be moved to [the epiphany modules](https://github.com/epiphany-platform/epiphany/blob/develop/docs/home/COMPONENTS.md) as easy as possible.